-- Detached accessory structures shall be located not closer than five (5) feet from any other structure, four (4) feet to a side or rear property line. - ii.
-Detached accessory structures shall be located on the rear half of the lot or site and in no case forward of the main structure - iii.
-On a corner site, detached accessory structures shall have a side street setback of twenty (20) feet (where the rear yard abuts the side yard of a key lot), with a rear yard of four (4) feet, except, where the rear yards of corner lots adjoin the side street, setback may be ten (10) feet in the RM district and fifteen (15) feet in the RS district. - iv.
-On a corner site, garages and carports which are entered perpendicular to and from across the side property line adjoining the street shall be located not closer than twenty (20) feet to such property line - v.
-On a lot with double frontage, detached accessory structures shall not be located closer to either street than the front yard as required for the main structure - f.
+- i.
+Detached accessory structures shall be located not closer than five (5) feet from any other structure, four (4) feet to a side or rear property line. - ii.
+3. Detached accessory structures shall be located on the rear half of the lot or site and in no case forward of the main structure - iii.
+4.On a corner site, detached accessory structures shall have a side street setback of twenty (20) feet (where the rear yard abuts the side yard of a key lot), with a rear yard of four (4) feet, except, where the rear yards of corner lots adjoin the side street, setback may be ten (10) feet in the RM district and fifteen (15) feet in the RS district. - i.iv.
+5. On a corner site, garages and carports which are entered perpendicular to and from across the side property line adjoining the street shall be located not closer than twenty (20) feet to such property line - ii.v.
+6.On a lot with double frontage, detached accessory structures shall not be located closer to either street than the front yard as required for the main structure - f.
 Height.
-Detached accessory structures shall be limited to one (1) story, with a maximum height of twelve (12) feet, and may go up to fourteen (14) feet to match the roof pitch of the main dwelling, as long as the midpoint of the roof does not exceed twelve (12) feet, as measured from grade. - g.
-Lot coverage.
-Detached accessory structures shall cover not more than thirty percent (30%) of the actual rear yard. - h.
-The roof of a detached accessory structure shall not be used as a deck or floor - 3.
-No accessory building or structure shall be constructed on any lot prior to the time of construction of the primary residence to which it is accessory. - J. Canopy and/or tent structures are prohibited from front yards and exterior side yards, except allowed temporarily four (4) times within a calendar year, each time for up to seven (7) calendar days, with a maximum of one (1) extension per calendar year for one (1) of the four (4) times for an additional seven (7) day period.
-Temporary canopy and/or tent structures shall not exceed two hundred (200) square feet. - K. Storage containers
+Detached accessory structures Such structure(s) shall be limited to one (1) story, with a maximum height of twelve (12) feet, and may go up to fourteen (14) feet to match the roof pitch of the main dwelling, as long as the midpoint of the roof does not exceed twelve (12) feet, as measured from grade.
+Eaves and projections shall meet the standards of the California Building Standards Code. - g.
+Lot coverage 7.
+In all RS and RM districts, detached Detached accessory structures shall cover not more than thirty percent (30%) of the actual rear yard.

+b.h.
+8. The roof of a detached accessory structure shall not be used as a deck or floor